HPE’s CEO lays out his technology vision

 Knorr: And that’s where a lot of your investment is going?

 Neri: Correct.
 Exactly right.
 Systems software, not application software.
-It’s the system software that makes this infrastructure solution-oriented, workload-optimized, autonomous and efficient.
+It’s the system software that makes this infrastructure solution-oriented, workload-optimised, autonomous and efficient.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.